lmondada/dphil-thesis/content/06_conclusion/_index.md

-1. the modularity and expressiveness that quantum compilers will require to simultaneoulsy express higher level abstractions, hardware primitives and interleaved quantum classical computation (c.f.
+1. the modularity and expressiveness that quantum compilers will require to simultaneoulsy express higher level abstractions, hardware primitives and interleaved quantum classical computation (cf.
    {{< reflink "sec:hybrid" "sec:need-help" "sec:graph-defs">}}), and
-2. the challenge of scaling up quantum programs sizes to make the most of the computational capabilities of upcoming hardware (c.f.
+2. the challenge of scaling up quantum programs sizes to make the most of the computational capabilities of upcoming hardware (cf.
    {{< reflink "sec:compilation" "sec:quantum-sota" >}}),
-3. the linearity restrictions that quantum data imposes on the compiler's internal representation (IR) of the computation (c.f.
+3. the linearity restrictions that quantum data imposes on the compiler's intermediate representation (IR) of the computation (cf.
    {{< reflink "sec:basics" "sec:graph-defs" "sec:rewrite-def" >}}),

 graph transformation systems (GTS) are uniquely positioned to serve as the